-According to the Pomperaug District Department of Health, as of November 23, there have been 211 confirmed cumulative cases of COVID-19 in Southbury.
+According to the Pomperaug District Department of Health, as of November 23, there have been 376 confirmed cumulative cases of COVID-19 in Southbury.

 The safety, security, and well-being of Heritage Village residents is our number one priority.
 We have proactively implemented several preventative measures due to the coronavirus.
 We will continue to follow the recommendations of state and local officials and the U.S. Centers for Disease Control and Prevention (CDC) and will take appropriate additional action if needed.

 Self-quarantine is the best defensive measure we can take against COVID-19.
 Not being in the presence of family and friends is one of the most unfortunate side effects of what we must do to stay safe.
 Those of us with smartphones and computers may use technologies like Skype or FaceTime to see and be seen by family and friends.
 Nothing can replace a hug by a loved one during stressful times, but a digital hug is second best.